This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Being so modern means that the YHA is the first purpose-built environmentally sustainable YHA in a central city location.

 You immediately sense this when you walk in and are hit with so much natural light and space from the design of the building.

 Some of the environmentally friendly features of the building are key card-activated lighting and air conditioning for rooms, sliding external shutters for bedroom windows, solar hot water, and rainwater tanks.

 Our Experience Staying at The Sydney Harbour YHA

 We have spent many of our travels in run-down beat up hostels, with plenty of cockroaches running around and the threat of toe jam in every shared shower cubicle.

 It was so refreshing to stay at the modern YHA hostel, where everything is clean and modern.

 One thing that was really noticeable was the wide variety of travelers staying at the hostel.
 It was not just backpackers, but digital nomads, families, and elderly tourists.
 It really caters to all tastes.

 The kitchen is large and spacious and had an alleluia ring out from me when I saw that it was stainless steel.

-Each of these are tastefully decorated, filled with plenty of comfy couches, and have glass covered coffee tables filled with artifacts that have been dug out from the historical site that sits below the building.
+Each of these is tastefully decorated, filled with plenty of comfy couches, and has glass-covered coffee tables filled with artifacts that have been dug out from the historical site that sits below the building.
 Very cool!